majeinfo/chaingun/README.md

 b) run a Player in daemon mode :

 	$ cd player/bin
-	$ ./player --daemon --listen-addr 127.0.0.1:12345 --verbose
+	$ ./player --mode daemon --listen-addr 127.0.0.1:12345

 	in daemon mode, the player will listen to the TCP port specified by --listen-addr option (default is 127.0.0.1:12345) and will play the orders sent by the manager.
 This is the normal mode in distributed mode.

 	--verbose is optional
 	--no-log disables the 'log actions' (see below for the actions)

 c) run the Manager (when Players are started as Daemons) :

-	You must have a valid Python 3.6+ or prepare a virtual environment for the Manager, then run it :

-	$ pip install -r requirements.txt --user
-	$ cd manager/server
+	$ cd player/bin
-	$ python manage.py runserver 127.0.0.1:8000
+	$ ./player --mode manager --manager-listen-addr 127.0.0.1:8000 --repository-dir /tmp/chaingun

+	in manager mode, the player will listen to the TCP port specified by --manager-listen-addr option (default is 127.0.0.1:8000) and will offer a Web interface that manages the remote players.
+	The --repository-dir option gives the location of the results (default is ".")

+	--verbose is optional

 	Then open your browser and manage your Players !